 - Parents or grandparents of the main applicant or of the spouse if fully financially supported by the main applicant.

-- Siblings of the main applicant or of the spouse, whether biological or adopted, aged at least 18, single, and with no children.
+- Unmarried siblings of the main applicant or of the spouse, whether biological or adopted, aged at least 18, and with no children.

-There are two investment options to choose from for the Grenada Citizenship by Investment Program.
+There are two investment options to choose from in the Grenada citizenship by investment program.

 1. National Transformation Fund

-There are two options available to applicants who wish to go through the Grenada citizenship by residency option and invest in real estate in Grenada:
+There are two options available to applicants who wish to go through the Grenada citizenship by residency option via real estate investment:

-Option 1: An independent investment in pre-approved real estate at a minimum value of USD$350,000
+Option 1: An independent investment in a government approved project at a minimum value of USD$350,000

 Option 2 A joint investment in pre-approved tourism accommodation, at a minimum value of $220,000 per investor (total investment value at $440,000)